 Our experts agree that a phased implementation is the most efficient approach when installing an IWMS.
 Since there are several entry points to these systems, Karpook and Barrett say clients should start with whichever application will deliver the most immediate value.

-Defining these areas of consideration should help in the planning and implementation process for an IWMS.
+Defining these areas of consideration should help in the planning and IWMS implementation process.
 Of course, you might have other questions and concerns, specific to your organization.
 Create a checklist to refer to when discussing these proposed changes with C-Suite, your FM team and the vendor to make the process the smoothest and most productive for all involved.

 Editor's Note: This blog post was originally published in August 2015 and has been updated for accuracy and relevance.